lvillasen/RedPitaya-Muon-Decay/README.md

 - ``` 0x41230000  Delta Time Measured 		13:0 	Read ```

-See jupiter notebook for further description some of these parameters
+See the jupiter notebook for further description some of these parameters

 ## CAUTION